ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 }
 ```

-Since the fuzzer starts with an empty user list, another bug in `next_free_id()` must be fixed to avoid that a `NULL` pointer gets dereferenced:
+Also, the fuzzer starts with an empty user list, another bug in `next_free_id()` must be fixed to avoid that a `NULL` pointer gets dereferenced:

 ```c
 int